Testing and debugging Shopify Scripts

-The Script Editor will check your code for basic errors while you're writing a script:
+The Script Editor checks your code for basic errors while you're writing a script:

-It will also report errors that occur in published scripts, and it will send you an email when these errors occur:
+It also reports errors that occur in published scripts, and it sends you an email when these errors occur:

 It's a good idea to correct errors, such as errors in syntax, before you test or publish a script.
 If your script has syntax errors, then testing your script probably won't work.